-FALL CHINOOK & COHO: For the 2014 salmon season, the Chinook forecast is predicted to be similar to the 2013 run.
-The forecast for coho is favorable and there may be a limited wild coho fishery again similar to 2013.
-Deadline adjustments for fall Chinook and coho fishing as well as adjustments to the daily and seasonal bag limits are likely to occur.
-Be sure to check for temporary rules before angling during the 2014 fall salmon season.
+FALL CHINOOK & COHO: For the 2015 salmon season, the Chinook forecast is predicted to be slightly lower than the 2014 run.
+The forecast for coho is favorable and there may be a limited wild coho fishery again in 2015.
+Be sure to check for temporary rules before fishing during the 2015 fall salmon season.

 The Siletz River enters the ocean on the south end of Lincoln City.
 Siletz Bay can offer good crabbing, clamming and fishing opportunities and there’s easy access from beach in community of Taft in Lincoln City.
 Hwy 229 follows the Siletz for about 24 miles up to the town of Siletz and has a several boat launches and camping opportunities.
 Upstream of the town of Siletz are two more boat launches and good bank access around Moonshine Park.

-FALL CHINOOK & COHO: Fishery managers predict the 2014 fall Chinook returns will be similar to the 2013 run.
+FALL CHINOOK & COHO: Fishery managers predict the 2015 fall Chinook returns will be slightly lower than the 2014 run.
 Fishing should be very productive in the bay and lower river this fall.
-The coho salmon return is also predicted to be large enough for another limited wild coho fishery.
-The coho fishery will be determined by early June with final approval around late July.
-There may also be some adjustments to angling deadlines and bag limits for the 2014 salmon season so anglers are highly advised to check for temporary rules prior to fishing during the fall salmon season.
+The coho salmon return may allow for another limited wild coho fishery.
+The coho fishery will be determined by this summer.
+Anglers are strongly advised to check for temporary rules prior to fishing during the fall salmon season.